Drakodin/teeny-world/README.md

 - All index files (`.html`, `.js`, `.css`)
 - Some additional files (Some images, pre-defined css, a cool animation strategy)
 - Loads of comments

+## Releases
+You will notice that there are two sets of releases.
+Each of them has the club/organization name of which the starter code was made for.
+Since the workshop for HackGTeeny (the original purpose for this code) is longer, the starter code in that release will have much less pre-provided code.